altschmerzsiuu/fruit_detection_with_link_path/README.md

 ## Installation
 ### Prerequisites
--Ensure you have the following installed:
+- Ensure you have the following installed:
     - Python 3.8 or above
     - TensorFlow 2.x
     - NumPy